mitre/fieldmanual/sphinx-docs/Plugin-library.md

 OS applications to perform a variety of tasks.
 Additionally, these humans can have various aspects of their behavior "tuned" to add randomization to the behaviors on the target system.

-On the CALDERA server, there are additional python packages required in order to use the Human plugin.
+On the Caldera server, there are additional python packages required in order to use the Human plugin.
 These python packages can be installed by navigating to the `plugins/human/` directory and running the command `pip3 install -r requirements.txt`

 With the python package installed and the plugin enabled in the configuration file, the Human plugin is ready for use.
-When opening the plugin within CALDERA, there are a few actions that the human can perform.
+When opening the plugin within Caldera, there are a few actions that the human can perform.
 Check the box for each action you would like the human to perform.
 Once the actions are selected, then "Generate" the human.